Heartade/somix/README.md

 # matrix-social

 An experimental Matrix "Social Media" client.
+A deployment of the master branch can be found at https://imbev.codeberg.page/matrix-social/ .

 ## Requirements